rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 impl<T> Pipe for T where T: ?Sized {}
 ```

-...the extension could be defined as ...:
+…the extension could be defined as …:

 ```rust
 pub use impl<T> T where T: ?Sized {